ds30mins/mercantail-pet-merge-prototype/README.md

 ---

-📄 *A full product brief — including market research, competitor analysis, and success metrics — is available upon request.*
+→ Full playtest brief with session-level data, funnel analysis, and A/B test design: [link] → Full portfolio brief with market research, competitor analysis, and roadmap: [link]

 *Built as a personal project to explore F2P merge mechanics and mobile UX design.*